JoseRoca/WinFBX/docs/RichEdit/CRichEditCtrl Class.md

 #### Return value

-The return value is zero if the operation fails, or nonzero if it succeeds.
+If the method succeeds it returns the boolean value true (-1); if it fails, it returns false (0).

 #### Remarks